Describing Function-based Approximations of Biomolecular Systems

 \section{Introduction}

-Design of systems made out of biomolecular substrates is a key challenge with potential applications in agriculture and medicine~\cite{purnick_second_2009}.
-Complementarily, analyzing how interactions between biomolecules combine to determine cellular behavior is a fundamental problem in biology~\cite{hartwell_molecular_1999}.
-Developing useful mathematical models can facilitate the achievement of both these goals.
-For example, in a design problem, such models provide a way to test if the proposed design will achieve desired behavior before actual implementation as well as to compare alternative design solutions.
-Similarly, in an analysis problem, mathematical models provide a succinct representation to capture observed behavior and obtain insight into the interactions underlying it.
-The mathematical models used in these instances can be complex, being high-dimensional as well as nonlinear.
-Indeed, analysis of such models is challenging from a mathematical point of view.
-Therefore, developing new mathematical tools as well as adapting existing ones for the study of these problems is an essential requirement.
+Design of biomolecular systems can enable applications in agriculture, medicine and manufacturing~\cite{c1}.
+Complementarily, analyzing how naturally occuring biomolecular interactions determine cellular behaviour is a fundamental problem in biology~\cite{c2}.
+Mathematical frameworks are useful for both these objectives.
+These provide system representations to test and compare different design choices as a guide to the actual implementation.
+These also help to develop useful insight into how system interactions can combine to generate the overall behaviour.
+Mathematical models used in these cases are typically complex, both due to their large scale as well as the inherent nonlinearity, making their analysis challenging.
+Therefore, there is a need to adapt existing mathematical methods as well as develop these and new ones for the study of such problems.